FOCUS AND SCOPE

 PEER REVIEW PROCESS

-All research articles published in the International Scientific Research Organization Journal for Engineering, Technology, and Sciences (ISROJ) will undergo full peer review process.
+All research articles published in the International Scientific Research Organization Journal for Medical and Clinical Sciences and Engineering will undergo full peer review process.
 It should be clear for authors that the Editor In Chief is responsible for the final decision about the submitted papers; have the right to accept\reject any paper.
 The Editor In Chief will choose any option from the following to review the submitted papers:

 A. send the paper to two reviewers, if the results were negative by one reviewer and positive by the other one; then the editor may send the paper for third reviewer or he take immediately the final decision by accepting\rejecting the paper.
 The Editor In Chief will ask the selected reviewers to present the results within 7 working days, if they were unable to complete the review within the agreed period then the editor have the right to resend the papers for new reviewers using the same procedure.
 If the Editor In Chief was not able to find suitable reviewers for certain papers then he have the right to accept\reject the paper.